SonicSpeedrunning/LiveSplitASL/README.md

 Auto-resets on running out of lives and continues.

-Splits when the timer is set to 0 without the life counter changing.
+Splits when the next act loads.

 Expects a split for every Act.

 # Sonic 3 & Knuckles
-For Kega Fusion, Gens Rerecording Project and RetroArch (Genesis Plus GX Core) - Untested Sega Genesis Classics support
+For Kega Fusion and RetroArch (Genesis Plus GX Core) - Untested Sega Genesis Classics support

 RAM locations provided by the Sonic Retro wiki.